starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 ## 🤪 Unexpected Behavior (sometimes also crashes)

 #### Mouse/Cursor warp issues and view snapping in interaction mode
+*This issue can also manifest as some main menu buttons not working due to the cursor actually being offset*

 Switch to the game's software cursor.
 Create a user.cfg file in the LIVE, PTU, EPTU, TECH-PREVIEW directory with the following contents:
  ```
    #use software cursor